Centre Union: History

-Establishment and Goals
+Establishment and goals

-The Centre Union was founded in September 1961, six weeks before the elections of the same year.
-The forces of the centre, chiefly consisting of the Liberal Democratic Party (Fileleftheron Dimokratikon Komma), a splinter party from the Liberal Party surrounding Georgios Papandreou, the Liberal Party (Komma Fileleftheron) of Sofoklis Venizelos and the New Political Forces (Nea Politiki Kinisis.
-These parties appeared in the wake of the 1958 Legislative Election which resulted in the Liberal Party under the joint leadership of Venizelos and Papandreou, coming third, having been eclipsed by the socialist United Democratic Left (Eniaa Dimokratiki Aristera).
-On the centre-left was added the National Progressive Centre Union (Ethniki Proodeftiki Enosis Kentrou) and the Party of Peasants and Workers (Komma Agrotikon kai Ergazomenon), Ilias Tsirimokos’ Democratic Union party (Dimokratiki Enosis) and on the right, Stefanos Stefanopoulos’ Popular Social Party (Laikon Koinonikon Komma), a breakaway group from the Greek Rally, and the Party of the Nationally Minded (Komma Ethnikiphronon).
+The Centre Union was founded in September 1961, six weeks before the elections that same year.
+The forces of the centre consisted of the Liberal Democratic Party (Fileleftheron Dimokratikon Komma), a splinter party from the Liberal Party surrounding Georgios Papandreou, the Liberal Party (Komma Fileleftheron) of Sofoklis Venizelos and the New Political Forces (Nea Politiki Kinisis).
+These parties appeared in the wake of the 1958 legislative election which resulted in the Liberal Party, under the joint leadership of Venizelos and Papandreou, coming third, having been eclipsed by the socialist United Democratic Left (Eniaa Dimokratiki Aristera).
+Added on the centre-left were the National Progressive Centre Union (Ethniki Proodeftiki Enosis Kentrou), the Party of Peasants and Workers (Komma Agrotikon kai Ergazomenon) and Ilias Tsirimokos' Democratic Union party (Dimokratiki Enosis).
+On the right were Stefanos Stefanopoulos’ Popular Social Party (Laikon Koinonikon Komma), a breakaway group from the Greek Rally, and the Party of the Nationally Minded (Komma Ethnikiphronon).
 Smaller, less influential figures were brought into the fold, namely Stylianos Allamanis and Pafsanias Katsotas.
 All constituent parts recognised the sole leadership of Georgios Papandreou.

-Upon receiving the leadership of the Centre Union, Georgios Papandreou declared his immediate objective to be the reduction of the EDA vote to less than 20% so that the two ‘nationally-minded’ parties, EK and the ruling National Radical Union (Ethniki Rizospastiki Enosis, ERE), could contest the elections within the framework of democracy.
+Upon receiving the leadership of the Centre Union, Georgios Papandreou declared his immediate objective to be the reduction of the EDA vote to less than 20% so that the two 'nationally-minded' parties, EK and the ruling National Radical Union (Ethniki Rizospastiki Enosis, ERE), could contest the elections within the framework of democracy.

 Of the two major parties, the Centre Union had a more cohesive party structure.
 It had an official constitution, membership provisions, professional cadres, national conventions, a youth wing and formal procedures for the succession of leaders.
 However, not a single meeting of the highest authority in the party, the congress, ever took place.